2021 Child Tax Credit (Advance Payment): A Guide For Divorced Or Separated Parents

 Call Our Family Law Attorneys for Immediate Legal Support

 At Lindamood & Robinson, P.C., our family lawyers have extensive experience assisting parents with a wide array of child support matters.
 If you have questions about the new child tax credit or child support in general, we can help.
 Contact our team to set up your initial family law consultation.
-With legal office locations in Houston and League City, we provide family & divorce services to clients throughout Southeast Texas, including in Harris County and Galveston County.
+With legal office locations in Houston, we provide family & divorce services to clients throughout Southeast Texas, including in Harris County and Galveston County.